|Department/School||Systems Design Engineering|

 Artificial Intelligence and Machine Learning

 - An Honours Bachelor's degree (or equivalent) with at least an overall 75% standing from a recognized university.

 - A Graduate Record Examination (GRE) score is required for all students whose undergraduate degree is not from Canada or the USA.

-- Two references, a minimum of one academic reference.
-Applicants who complete their degree five or more years before the application date may submit two professional references.
+- Two references are required, a minimum of one academic reference.
+Applicants who complete their degree five or more years before the application date may submit two professional references

 - Review the study and living costs

 - Review the funding graduate school resources for graduate students

 - Review the degree requirements on the Graduate Studies Academic Calendar, including the courses that you can anticipate taking as part of completing the degree

 - Check out profiles of current graduate students to learn about their experience at Waterloo

 - Check out the Waterloo campus and city tours

 - Review the Department of Systems Design Engineering website to see information specific to your program of interest